fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 Google Test has three features intended to raise awareness of threading issues.

   1. A warning is emitted if multiple threads are running when a death test is encountered.
-  1. Test cases with a name ending in "DeathTest" are run before all other tests.
+  1. Test cases with a id ending in "DeathTest" are run before all other tests.
   1. It uses `clone()` instead of `fork()` to spawn the child process on Linux (`clone()` is not available on Cygwin and Mac), as `fork()` is more likely to cause the child to hang when the parent process has multiple threads.

 It's perfectly fine to create threads inside a death test statement; they are